houzhijian/CONQUER/readme.md

 ```
 bash scripts/train_general.sh general 0
 ```
+*NOTE*: You are likely to re-produce the paper perforamnce in table 3 line 5.

 + it adopts general similarity measure function with three negative videos and extend pool size 1000:
 ```